apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 There are three types of error conditions:

-1. Retryable errors due to temporary error conditions in the Remote-Write server or due to throttling (`5xx` or `429` http responses).
+1. Retryable errors due to temporary error conditions in the Remote-Write server or due to throttling: `5xx` or `429` http responses, connectivity issues.
-2. Non-retryable errors due to data violating any of the constraints, malformed data or out-of-order samples; authentication failures (`4xx` http responses, except `429`).
+2. Non-retryable errors due to data violating any of the constraints, malformed data or out-of-order samples: `4xx` http responses, except `429`, `403` and `404`.
-3. Other I/O errors when connecting to the endpoint, for example connection timeout.

-{{< hint info >}}Prometheus Remote-Write does not support partial failures.
-When a write request contains offending data, the entire write request is rejected with a non-retryable error.
-Due to connector [batching](#batching), a single write request may contain multiple `PrometheusTimeSeries` sent to the sink.
-If any of the record gets rejected, the entire batch gets rejected.{{< /hint >}}

-The connector retries any retryable error, using a [configurable backoff strategy](#retry-configuration).

-The default behavior on non-retryable and I/O error is throwing an unhandled exception.
-This causes the job to fail.

-Remote-Write rejects malformed data with a non-retryable error, and the default behavior of the connector is to throw an unhandled exception on such errors.
-The implication is that **malformed data become a "poison pill"** for the application.
-When malformed data is encountered, the unhandled exception causes the job to restart from the last checkpoint and retry writing the same data.
-Prometheus will reject them again, potentially in an endless loop.

-To prevent this situation, you can configure the behavior of the connector on non-retryable and I/O errors.

-See [Design considerations](#design-considerations) to understand why this is the default behavior of the connector.

-### Error handling configuration

-You can control how the connector behaves on three categories of error conditions:

-* `onPrometheusNonRetriableError`: behavior when the endpoint responds with non-retryable error, for example due to malformed or out-of-order writes.
-* `onMaxRetryExceeded`: behavior when a retryable error is retried too many times, exceeding the max number of retries defined in the [retry configuration](#retry-configuration).
-* `onHttpClientIOFail`: behavior when the HTTP client is unable to connect to the endpoint or reports a generic I/O error, for example a connection timeout.

-For each of these error conditions, you can choose between two behaviors:
+3. Fatal error response: authentication failures (`403` http response) or incorrect endpoint path (`404` http response).
+4. Any other unexpected failure while writing, due to exceptions while writing to the Prometheus endpoint.

+### On-error behaviors

+The connector implements two types of behavior on error:

-* `FAIL`: (**default behavior**) throw an unhandled exception; the job fails.
+1. `FAIL`: throw an unhandled exception, cause the job to fail;
-* `DISCARD_AND_CONTINUE`: Discard the offending write request and continue.
+2. `DISCARD_AND_CONTINUE`: discard the request that caused the error and continue with the next request.

-When `DISCARD_AND_CONTINUE` is selected, on error the connector behaves in the following way:
+When a write request is discarded by the `DISCARD_AND_CONTINUE` behavior, the following actions happen:

 1. Log a message at `WARN` level with the cause of the error.
 When the error is caused by a response of the Remote-Write endpoint, the log entry contains the message returned by the endpoint.